Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-setup/live-agent-setup-handover-endpoint.md

 ## Find API Key

-1. Click on the **Profile Settings** icon of your Account in the bottom-left corner of the Live Agent dashboard, then select **Profile Settings** in the selection menu.
+1. Click the **Profile Settings** icon of your Account in the bottom-left corner of the Live Agent dashboard, then select **Profile Settings** in the selection menu.
 2. Find the **Access Token** section, showing your API Key.
-3. Click on **Copy**, to copy the API Key and to enter it in the **Handover Settings** of your Endpoint in Cognigy.AI.
+3. Click **Copy**, to copy the API Key and to enter it in the **Handover Settings** of your Endpoint in Cognigy.AI.

 ## What's next?